kddubey/cappr/README.md

 To preview these docs, open `docs/build/html/index.html`.

-Docs are automatically built when code is merged to main.
+Docs are automatically built and published when code is merged to main.

 ### Release